wireapp/wire-server/docs/src/how-to/install/configure-federation.md

 -   Choose a backend domain name

--   DNS setup for federation (including an `SRV` record)
+-   DNS setup for federation (including a `SRV` record)

 -   Generate and configure TLS certificates:

-    > -   server certificates
+    -   server certificates
-    > -   client certificates
+    -   client certificates
-    > -   a selection of CA certificates you trust when interacting with
+    -   a selection of CA certificates you trust when interacting with other backends
-    >     other backends

 -   Configure helm charts : federator and ingress and webapp subcharts

 -   Test that your configurations work as expected.

 (choose-backend-domain)=
-## Choose a {ref}`Backend Domain Name<glossary_backend_domain>`
+## Choose a Backend Domain

-As of the release \[helm chart 0.129.0, Wire docker version 2.94.0\] from 2020-12-15, a Backend Domain (set as `federationDomain` in configuration) is a mandatory configuration setting.
+As of the release \[helm chart 0.129.0, Wire docker version 2.94.0\] from 2020-12-15, the `federationDomain` is a mandatory configuration setting, which defines the {ref}`backend domain <glossary_backend_domain>` of your installation.
 Regardless of whether you want to enable federation for a backend or not, you must decide what its domain is going to be.
 This helps in keeping things simpler across all components of Wire and also enables to turn on federation in the future if required.

-It is highly recommended that this domain is configured as something
-  * [ ] that is controlled by the administrator/operator(s).
-The actual servers
-do not need to be available on this domain, but you MUST be able to set an SRV record for `_wire-server-federator._tcp.<Backend Domain>` that informs other wire-server backends where to find your actual servers.
+It is highly recommended that this domain is configured as something that is controlled by the administrator/operator(s).
+The actual servers do not need to be available on this domain, but you MUST be able to set an SRV record for `_wire-server-federator._tcp.<Backend Domain>` that informs other wire-server backends where to find your actual servers.